Teconer Mobile Road Condition Measurement Sensors

 The data is collected by an in-vehicle Android device and transmitted to the server for display on the online Mobile Road Condition Map or to a local server.
 A photographic option is also available.

-Teconer will launch the dew point temperature measurement sensor in 2017 as a ready-to-install package similar to the road surface temperature monitoring solution.
+Teconer has launched the dew point temperature measurement sensor RTD411SA at the end of 2017 as a ready-to-install package similar to the road surface temperature monitoring solution.
 It will help users assess the likelihood of frost forming on the roads.

 Intelligent Road Weather Model